aecsocket/aeronet/README.md

 This crate provides some useful items and types for working with transports, which can be added to your app as a resource.
 However, note that no plugins are provided - instead, it is your responsibility to drive the transport event loop manually.

-## Conditioning

-*Feature flag: `condition` - depends on `getrandom`, which may not work in WASM*

-A common strategy used for ensuring that your network code is robust against failure is to add artificial packet loss and delays.
-This crate provides a utility for this via the [`condition`] module.

 ## Protocol